New York Mets: 2020s: Steve Cohen era

+2024

 In the season, the Mets started off with a dismal 22–33 record.
 However, after a players-only meeting was held by shortstop Francisco Lindor on May 29, the Mets significantly improved the rest of the way, mainly from the McDonald's character Grimace putting the Mets on a winning path, and the song "OMG" by infielder Jose Iglesias under the stage name Candelita, becoming a rallying cry for the whole team.
 The Mets finished with a record of 89–73 and qualified for the playoffs for the second time in three years.
 They reached as far as the 2024 National League Championship Series before losing to the eventual World Series champion Los Angeles Dodgers in six games.

 On December 8, 2024, the Mets signed superstar outfielder Juan Soto to a 15-year, $765 million contract in the offseason, the largest contract in professional sports history.
 It is also said that the contract has ushered in a new era in Mets history and in all of New York baseball.

+2025–present

+Despite the acquisition of Juan Soto, the Mets underwent a historic collapse in the 2025 season.
+While the Mets attained a record of 45–24 by June 12, the Mets went 38–55 down the stretch, and ended up losing their playoff spot to the Cincinnati Reds.
+Following the season, David Stearns got rid of a large chunk of the older core, including letting Edwin Diaz and Pete Alonso sign with other teams, and trading Brandon Nimmo and Jeff McNeil.

+During Spring Training for the 2026 season, Steve Cohen announced that he would not name a team captain as long as the team was under his ownership.
+From April 8–21 the team went on 12-game losing streak, finally breaking it against the Minnesota Twins on April 22 with a 3–2 win.
+It was the longest losing streak experienced by the team since 2004.

+On June 26, 2026, the Mets fired manager Carlos Mendoza and was replaced by Andy Green.